‘The Good Doctor’ Spoilers: Sexual Harassment Will Be An Ongoing Story, Actress Reveals

-The Good Doctor‘s midseason finale tackled on a hot topic relevant to what’s currently going on in society – sexual harassment.
+The Good Doctor’s midseason finale tackled a hot topic relevant to what’s currently going on in society – sexual harassment.
 It can be recalled that Dr. Claire Brown, played by Antonia Thomas, became a victim of inappropriate behavior when one of her colleagues, Dr. Matt Coyle (Eric Winter), tried to make a move on her.
-But this big issue hasn’t died down yet and it will still be tackled in the coming episodes, Thomas has revealed.
+But this big issue hasn’t died down yet, and it will still be tackled in the coming episodes, Thomas has revealed.

 In an interview with Parade, the British actress reveals how the hospital is going to address the issue of sexual harassment in the workplace.
-It can be recalled in The Good Doctor’smidseason finale that Claire’s fellow surgeon, who also happens to be her friend (and fling), Dr. Jared (Chuku Modu), stepped up to protect her by assaulting Dr. Coyle in the locker room.
+It can be recalled in The Good Doctor’s midseason finale that Claire’s fellow surgeon, who also happens to be her friend (and fling), Dr. Jared (Chuku Modu), stepped up to protect her by assaulting Dr. Coyle in the locker room.
 This resulted in Jared being fired from the hospital.

 But as for Dr. Coyle, Thomas shared that the hospital will simply “move him to a different place to keep him quiet.”
 But Thomas’ character doesn’t want to go down without a fight.
 She then thought it was best to contradict the superiors’ decisions.
 Dr. Claire will even start her own campaign to oust Dr. Coyle by asking other women who have previously worked with him and left their jobs after having experienced being sexually harassed.
 To achieve this, Dr. Claire did her own investigation and research on Coyle’s female victims and talked with each of them.